mfierbaugh/gnmi_utils/README.md

 There are two utilities in this repo to provide examples of using pyGNMI to both get values via gRPC and to subscribe to "on change" telemetry.

+## Installation
+To install the nessecary libraries, run the following:

+    pip3 install -r requirements.txt

 ## gNMI_get.py

 This utility reads the config yaml and loops through the paths for each device using the get function.